 Java Performance, by Charlie Hunt and Binu John, provides performance tuning advice for both Java SE and EE applications.
-Specifically, it provides information on performance monitoring, profiling, tuning HotSpot, and Java EE application performance tuning.
 InfoQ reviews the book, and talks to the authors about their approach.

 CONTENT IN THIS BOX PROVIDED BY OUR SPONSOR

-White Papers and Assets
+White papers and Assets